Summary

-Chewy, Inc. (NYSE:NYSE:CHWY) stock, once a Wall Street favorite, is down close to 40% this year.
+Chewy, Inc. (NYSE:NYSE:NYSE:CHWY) stock, once a Wall Street favorite, is down close to 40% this year.
 This lackluster performance does not come as much of a surprise given that high-growth tech stocks including e-commerce companies have lost some love from investors this year amid challenging macroeconomic conditions.
 E-commerce stocks soared in 2020 because of pandemic-related restrictions and in the first half of 2021, stimulus checks boosted spending on e-commerce platforms.
 With the relaxation of mobility restrictions, the withdrawal of relief checks, and soaring inflation, e-commerce companies are finding it difficult to maintain the stellar growth rates seen at the height of the pandemic.
 In addition to this, geopolitical conflicts and supply chain challenges are proving to be massive obstacles for companies of every size and scale.

 Given the current economic situation, it is not surprising that investors are looking for profit-making companies that are cheaply valued instead of high-growth companies.
 When interest rates rise, so does the cost of capital.
 This means that future cash flows will be discounted at a higher rate, which results in lower present values.
 From a valuation perspective, therefore, growth companies seem less attractive in a situation where interest rates are expected to rise further.